ME’s Crowdfunding Goes Live

 - Neither the company nor key persons involved with the company can be subject to “bad actor” disqualification

-- Pay a fee and file a short-form registration statement with the Maine Office of Securities that, among other information, includes the following:
+- Pay a fee and file a short-form registration statement with the ME Office of Securities that, among other information, includes the following:

 - Financial statements (note that offerings between $500,000 and $1 million must be audited)